-But what caught my interest was ‘a lack of entrepreneurial skills’, which suggests that graduates are unaware of how to be innovative when looking for jobs or building their career.
+But what caught my interest was ‘a lack of entrepreneurial skills, which suggests that graduates are unaware of how to be innovative when looking for jobs or building their careers.

 It’s only fair to point out that culture likely plays a big role in such a problem.
 In Western countries, it’s common for young people to work part-time even before they go to university, and certainly during their studies.
 Grades are seen as important, but life skills are given equal weight.

-Talking to students here, there appears to be some restrictions that hold them back from developing the skills that employers require but don’t feature heavily in further education.
+Talking to students here, there appear to be some restrictions that hold them back from developing the skills that employers require but don’t feature heavily in further education.
 Some of these restrictions include:

 So, what can young people do to increase their chances of finding a good job quickly and early on?
 From my own experience, here are four tips that can help you stand out in the crowd: